 To earn the BAAS degree students must successfully complete 30CU's and fulfill all degree requirements with a minimum cumulative gpa of 2.0.
 The Senior portfolio requirement is fulfilled by either completing the non-course Senior Portfolio requirement OR the BAAS4000, The Art of Work course, available Spring 1, 2024, but not available in Summer.
-December 23 graduates must complete the non-course Senior portfolio requirement as well as Summer 24 graduates who do not take the BAAS4000 course in Spring 1.
+December 23 graduates must complete the non-course Senior portfolio requirement.
+Summer 24 graduates who do not take the BAAS4000 course in Spring 1, 2024 will be required to complete the Senior portfolio via the non-course requirement.